Febriana Dwipuji Kusuma: 2023

 In January, Febriana Dwipuji Kusuma with her partner Amallia Cahaya Pratiwi lost in the second round of the Malaysia Open from first seed Chinese pair Chen Qingchen and Jia Yifan.
 They competed at the home tournament, Indonesia Masters, but had to lose in the first round from Chinese pair Li Wenmei and Liu Xuanxuan in a dramatic match.
 In the next tournament, they lost in the second round of the Thailand Masters from youngster Chinese pair Li Yijing and Luo Xumin who started from qualification.

 In March, Kusuma and Pratiwi competed in the Swiss Open but had to lose in the second round from Japanese pair Rena Miyaura and Ayako Sakuramoto.
-In the next tour, they competed in the Spain Masters, but had to lose in the second round from Chinese younster pair Liu Shengshu and Tan Ning.
+In the next tour, they competed in the Spain Masters, but had to lose in the second round from Chinese pair Liu Shengshu and Tan Ning.

 In April, Kusuma and Pratiwi competed at the Orléans Masters in France, but had to lose in the quarter-finals from fellow Indonesian pair Lanny Tria Mayasari and Ribka Sugiarto.
 In late April, she competed at the Asian Championships in Dubai, United Arab Emirates, but had to lose in the quarter-finals from Thai pair Jongkolphan Kititharakul and Rawinda Prajongjai.

 In May, Kusuma made her debut at the SEA Games, and won a silver medal in the team event, and later clinched the women's doubles gold with Pratiwi.
 In late May, Kusuma competed in the second Asian tour at the Malaysia Masters, but had to lose in the first round from Korean pair Lee Yu-lim and Shin Seung-chan in straight games.
 In the following week, she were lost at the first round of the Thailand Open from the same Korean pair Lee Yu-lim and Shin Seung-chan in three games.

 In June, Kusuma competed at the Singapore Open, but had to lose in the second round from 7th seed Japanese pair Mayu Matsumoto and Wakana Nagahara in three games.
 In the next tour, she competed at the home tournament, Indonesia Open, but lost in the second round again from 1st seed Chinese pair Chen Qingchen and Jia Yifan in straight games.
 In late June, she competed at the Taipei Open as 1st seed, but lost in the final from 5th seed Korean pair Lee Yu-lim and Shin Seung-chan for the thrice time.

 In late July, Kusuma competed at the Japan Open, but lost in the quarter-finals against 4th seed Korean pair Kim So-yeong and Kong Hee-yong.

 In early August, Kusuma competed at the Australian Open, but had to lose in the second round from Thai pair Rena Miyaura and Ayako Sakuramoto in straight games.
 In late August, she competed at the World Championships, but lost in the third round from 8th seed Thai pair Jongkolphan Kititharakul and Rawinda Prajongjai in rubber games.
 Kusuma made her first appearance at the Asian Games in 2022 Hangzhou, but she failed to win any medals in the women's doubles and team events.